 Southeast Lachlan Deep Crustal Seismic Reflection Survey

-The Geological Survey of Victoria (GSV) conducted a low impact regional deep seismic reflection survey in eastern Victoria, during March and April 2018.
+The Geological Survey of Victoria (GSV) conducted a low impact regional deep crustal seismic reflection survey in northeast Victoria, during March and April 2018.

-The survey forms a major part of a government-funded collaborative scientific research program.
-It was carried out in collaboration with Geoscience Australia, Geological Survey of New South Wales and AuScope.
+The survey is part of a government-funded collaborative scientific research program.
+It was carried out in collaboration with Geoscience Australia, Geological Survey of New South Wales and AuScope (utilising funds provided under the NCRIS program).

-For about two months a convoy of survey trucks moved slowly through the region along three routes:
+From March to April 2018 a convoy of survey trucks moved slowly through the Australian Alps along three routes:

-- Starting south of Benalla and travelling approximately 306 kilometres eastwards towards Tom Groggin and into New South Wales.
+- Line 1 started south of Benalla and covered approximately 306 kilometres eastwards towards Tom Groggin.

-- Starting north of Benambra and travelling approximately 154 kilometres southeastwards to near Bonang.
+- Line 2 began north of Benambra and ended after approximately 154 kilometres near Bonang.

-- Starting west of Bonang and travelling approximately 45km east through Bendoc, continuing east to the coast south of Eden in New South Wales.
+- Line 3 started west of Bonang and passed through Bendoc, continuing east to the coast south of Eden in New South Wales.

 These routes are marked in purple on the below map.